 Many couples choose to celebrate Valentine's Day with dinner, a picnic or special home-cooked meal.
 Many restaurants offer Valentine's Day dinner promotions and food is often presented with symbols of love like hearts and flowers.
 Another popular Valentine's Day activity is to indulge in a luxury hotel stay in a beautiful location, allowing a couple to get away from it all and enjoy some quality time together.
 Marriage proposals are also popular on Valentine's Day, and it is often chosen as the perfect day to express their love and commitment.
 Some marriage proposals are delivered very creatively, such as after climbing to the top of a mountain, or posting a message on a billboard.
 Whatever the method, marriage proposals made on Valentine's Day are generally romantic and memorable.

-Spoil your loved one at work or home with a Roses Only Valentine's Day romantic arrangement of flowers or a gourmet gift hamper.
+Spoil your loved one at work or home with a Roses Only Valentine's Day romantic arrangement of flowers.